MaxJansen99/UMCU-AIResearch-SandboxEnvironment/README.md

   -subj "/CN=localhost"
 ```

-The NGINX configuration already has localhost enabled - no changes needed!
+`docker-compose.yaml` already mounts `nginx/conf.d/local.conf` by default, so no Compose changes are needed for localhost.

 #### Option B: Production with Domain

 If you have a real domain and want to use Certbot:

 1. **Generate Certbot certificates:**

 ```bash
 mkdir -p nginx/ssl
 docker run --rm \